-Gentoo Linux is a feature-rich and highly customizable Linux distribution intended for those who wants full control of all the applications on their computer.
+Gentoo Linux is a feature-rich and highly customizable Linux distribution intended for those who want full control of all the applications on their computer.
 Gentoo allows you to customize your system according to your need, though not easily.
-It demands adequate knowledge about critical system tools which will help you to put a fine tuned Gentoo system in place.
+It demands adequate knowledge about critical system tools, which will help you to put a fine-tuned Gentoo system in place.

-You can reduce the memory usage of your system and unlike many other distros you can erase any kernel service or feature you don’t need.
+You can reduce your system’s memory usage, and unlike many other distros, you can erase any kernel service or feature you don’t need.
 Gentoo also provides a huge collection of applications at your disposal through Portage, Gentoo’s advanced distribution and package management system.

 9. Elementary OS